jacquq/rk_games_electricity/README.md

   * `src` contains all the C++ source files
   * `include` contains some dependencies (mainly the blackbox solver and the plotting libraries)
-  * `cmake` contains files that contains the path of some solvers

 Installation
 ------------

-A executable is already compiled (Linux).
-To recompile the source code, Cmake is recommended since we provide a `CMakeLists.txt` file along with a bash script to facilitate the job.
+To compile the source code, Cmake is recommended since we provide a `CMakeLists.txt` file along with a bash script to facilitate the job.

 ### Dependencies: ###